Why is it so hard to let go of the past?

 You’ll either realize that what’s bugging you is related to something happening now that you can deal with it or you’ll see that you still have unresolved issues about something in the past.

 If it’s the former, then focusing your energies on dealing with those issues will not only provide clarity and a solution to your actual problem, it will draw you back into the present moment.
-If it’s the latter,then you are one step closer to dealing with what you need to let go of the past.
+If it’s the latter, then you’re one step closer to being able to let go of the past.

 First, let me tell you what forgiveness isn’t.
 Forgiveness isn’t: